dmi3kno/gilchrist/README.md

 ### Linear combination

-A quantile function factory `qff_mix` implement the “linear combination rule” with a particular values of $a$ and $b$ adding up to 1.
+A quantile function factory `qtr_mix` implement the “linear combination rule” with a particular values of $a$ and $b$ adding up to 1.
 Here’s an example of sum of skew-logistic distribution implemented as a weighted mix of exponential and reflected exponential distributions.
 Note that